adicahyadir/Ocean-wave/transfer-ocean-by-secretkey/readme.md

     npm i
     ```

-4. Set your mnemonic in the `mnemonic.json` file.

-5. Start the application:
+4. Navigate to the `transfer-ocean-by-secretkey` directory:
     ```bash
-    npm start
+    cd transfer-ocean-by-secretkey
+    ```

+5. Set your source wallet secret key in the `source-privatekey.json` file.

+6. Run the application:
+    ```bash
+    node index.js
     ```